K01t0N/project-1/README.md

 In evaluating the comorbidities (illnesses) among individuals who reported having diabetes, we observe varying prevalence rates of heart disease and hypertension.
 The majority (65%) of individuals diagnosed with Diabetes in the dataset do not have heart disease or hypertension.
 Whereas:

-21% of individuals diagnosed with Diabetes in the dataset have hypertension but no heart disease.
+ -21% of individuals diagnosed with Diabetes in the dataset have hypertension but no heart disease.

-11% of individuals diagnosed with Diabetes in the dataset have heart disease but no hypertension.
+ -11% of individuals diagnosed with Diabetes in the dataset have heart disease but no hypertension.

-Only 4% of individuals diagnosed with Diabetes in the dataset have both hypertension and heart disease.
+ -Only 4% of individuals diagnosed with Diabetes in the dataset have both hypertension and heart disease.

 #### Exploring Correlations with Diabetic Diagnosis (Question #3)

 In examining the correlations between various demographic and health factors for those individuals who reported having diabetes, we found that the majority (80%) of individuals diagnosed with diabetes in this dataset are aged 45 and older and have a BMI of 25 kg/m² or higher.
 While:

-10% of individuals diagnosed with Diabetes in the dataset are under the age of 45 and have a BMI of 25 kg/m² or higher.
+ -10% of individuals diagnosed with Diabetes in the dataset are under the age of 45 and have a BMI of 25 kg/m² or higher.

-9% of individuals diagnosed with Diabetes in the dataset are aged 45 or older but have a BMI below 24.9 kg/m².
+ -9% of individuals diagnosed with Diabetes in the dataset are aged 45 or older but have a BMI below 24.9 kg/m².

-Only 1% of individuals diagnosed with Diabetes are under the age of 45 and have a BMI below 24.9 kg/m².
+ -Only 1% of individuals diagnosed with Diabetes are under the age of 45 and have a BMI below 24.9 kg/m².

 ### Limitations